Mohagames205/voxum-rewritten/README.md

 ![image](https://user-images.githubusercontent.com/40402787/209481280-027c2c4a-6fff-4f18-b7a9-0bbc5f5da591.png)

 ## Development
 > ⚠️ WARNING: the webapp is NOT YET FUNCTIONAL!
-An easier method to deploy this will be made soon!
+An easier method to deploy this will be made soon!!

 You can try this **non-functional** demo by cloning this repository:
 ```